 What is the best AI content generator for Shopify?

-Claude vs ChatGPT for content writing: which is better for product descriptions?
+Which model is better for product descriptions?

 How do you generate product descriptions with AI at scale?